IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard-navigation.md

             obj.target.activate();
         });
 ```
+>[!NOTE]
-> Note: Please refer to the sample code for full implementation details.
+> Please refer to the sample code for full implementation details.

 Use the demo below to try out the custom scenarios that we just implemented:
 - Double click or press <kbd>F2</kbd> key on a cell in the **Order** column, change the value to **7** and press <kbd>Tab</kbd> key.
 Prompt message will be shown.